 The air pressure is monitored using air pressure switches (pos.
-LD2) mounted on the burner.
+LD2 low and LD2 high) mounted on the burner.
 The pressure is checked 30 seconds after the air fan is started.

 - The air inlet of the air fan is blocked (plastic bag). - The air fan is very dirty. - The air valves are very dirty. - The flexible measuring hose to the pressure switch is broken or blocked. - The overload relay is locked out (see previous item).